A non-commercial project dedicated to restoring and preserving NABU PCs, Internet Adapter, Cloud CP/M, software, and the NABU Network.

 DJ Sures and Leo Binkowski founded the NABU Preservation Project to restore the original NABU Network with software emulation and continue software development in the direction planned by the original company's initiatives - an entertainment networked family computer system.

 Because the original NABU PC was designed to be connected to a network, the preservation project is continuing development with that objective in mind.
-By adding features such as Chat and Telnet, now NABU Computers can connect to other computers over the internet.
+By adding features such as Cloud CPM, Chat, and Telnet, now NABU Computers can connect to other computers over the internet.

 This website is home to the first & official NABU Internet Adapter software.
 This software emulates the NABU Network Adapter, which would have been the hardware used to connect NABU Personal Computers to the NABU Network.